WengHLL/java-periphery/README.md

 The Java Periphery POM uses download-maven-plugin to download c-periphery source to `src/main/native-package/src`.
 The files are cached in `~/.m2/repository/.cache/download-maven-plugin`, so they are not downloaded again unless they are updated.
+If you want to build the GPIO C code to use sysfs comment out <configureArgs>in the hawtjni-maven-plugin section of the POM.

 ### Run script
 * `cd ~/java-periphery/scripts`